mariorobles93/LeetCode-Typescript-Debugger/README.md

 README File Created @ `Created with: stackedit.io/app`

-# LeetCode-Typescript-Debugger
+# LeetCode-Typescript-Debugger (LC-TD)
 An Angular app which contains LeetCode problems from Problems list.

+## Naming
+Components should follow `lc#-title-of-problem.component`

 ## TODO:

- 1. [ ] Install Taiga-UI
+1. [ ] Add field that takes string and outputs LC-TD component name
- 2. [ ] Add List of Buttons/Links with icons
+2. [ ] Research how to open dev tools on page load
+2. [ ] Research is it possible to iterate a directory and render from said directory

-	 3. [ ] Each element should have the name and number of the LeetCode problem
+   3. [ ] Add list of buttons from `leet-code-problems` folder

-	 4. [ ] Clicking on the element should run the function related to said LeetCode Problem